Table of Contents

 2. Modular Production.
 Provide a variety of options using ATO processes.

 4. Postponement.
-Used to defer a portion of the production until the point of delivery.
+Used to defer a portion of the product until the point of delivery.

 Service Process Design

-Services – produced & consumed simultaneously; intangible; most of which cannot be stored/transported; customer can introduce uncertainty.
+Services – produced & consumed simultaneously; intangible; most of which cannot be stored/transported; customers can introduce uncertainty.

 1. Physical Goods (Facilitating Goods)